How to use Radical.Tools

 Built-in metamodels

-- C4 — Person, Software System, Container, Component, Database, Web App, Queue, Domain.
+- C4 — Person, Software System, Container, Component, Database, Web App, Queue.

 You can add custom node types (with a custom label, icon path, and colour) or remove types that don't apply to your architecture.
 Relation types let you define which source and target combinations are valid.